petdono/altar/ig-upd-log.md

 # Changelog

+### Update 1.6.1 (Open Beta Release)
+Welcome to The Altar, a Create server for 1.20.1.
+If you're seeing this, you're playing the open beta release.

+Last release had an empty tag issue caused by a Farmer's Delight mod.
+This update fixes that.
+Check the Discord for the latest version.

 ### Update 1.6.0 (Open Beta Release)
 Welcome to The Altar, a Create server for 1.20.1.
 If you're seeing this, you're playing the open beta release.